ccapdev1920T2/s11g14/README.md

   pw: password

+  SUCCESS *=>* profile page

+ * Registration
+    * note: images is optional
     success -> profile page

- - Registration
-  note: images is optional
-    success -> profile page

- - Log out
+ * Log out
-    success -> leads to Home Page
+    * success -> leads to Home Page

- - search (Home Page)
+ * Search (Home Page)
- can search for item names or enter without any input to view all items ex.
+    * can search for item names or enter without any input to view all items ex.
 Drone, Assorted Toys, Metal Straw Set, etc.

- - search (Browse, Item, User)
+ * search (Browse, Item, User pages)
- can search for item names or enter without any input to view all items ex.
+    * can search for item names or enter without any input to view all items ex.
 Drone, Assorted Toys, Metal Straw Set, etc.

- - Seller name
+ * Seller name
- access to seller's profile
+    * access to seller's profile

- - Item card
+ * Item card
- access to item page
+    * access to item page

- - Review User/Item
+ * Review User/Item
-  will post the review upon refresh
+    * will post the review upon refresh
+    * will only submit if logged in

+ * Get Contact Information
+    * will only open if logged in

+ * Sell an Item
+    * Enter all information for the item to be posted
+    * Button will only show on User's own profile page

+ * Edit Profile
+    * Enter all information with the updated change
+    * Button will only show on user's own profile page